MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-cosh.md

 ## <a name="return-value"></a>Rückgabewert

-Der hyperbolische Kosinus des *x* -Parameters.
+Der hyperbolische Kosinus des *x-Parameters.*

 ## <a name="type-description"></a>Typbeschreibung